ShlomoStept/hn_bot/README.md

 ## State Of Project
-Unfortunately, the application was blocked by the moderator of HackerNews, since hackernews doesnt allow bots.
+Unfortunately, the application was blocked by the moderator of HackerNews, since hackernews doesn't allow bots.
 The software, however, performs flawlessly (p.s. - i'm joking, I'm sure their are 100+ bugs).

 ## Future Plans